junweitea/cyberdefenders/volatility.md

 4) Looking for file in ADS = **(mftscan.ADS)** plugin for all ADS entries
 5) Looking for certain keywords or programs = string the whole memory file and find it!
 6) Looking for MD5 Hash or a certain length of text = using string function (*strings64.exe -n 32 XXXX.svchost.exe.0x7ff65b2d0000.dmp > 32string.txt*)
+7) Sometime the file creation datetime is referenced from the **Details** tab in virustotal